Pandora (computer): Overview

 The Pandora is designed to be a handheld game console with high-end PDA capabilities, but may also be run as a low-power full-featured Linux desktop.
-The system by default comes with a Linux OS based on Ångström.
+The system by default comes with a Linux-based OS based on Ångström.

 The interface is custom themed to fit the small form factor and touchscreen, analogue joystick, and keyboard-based inputs available.
 Users can install and run their own desktop environment if they choose.
 Users may even install other Linux distributions like Ubuntu or Gentoo themselves.
-It is possible as well to run Android (gingerbread) through a PND package on top of the Angrstrom distribution, while it requires overclocking to perform flawlessly.
+It is possible as well to run Android (gingerbread) through a PND package on top of the Ångström distribution, while it requires overclocking to perform flawlessly.

 One of Pandora's major intended uses is for homebrew gaming and for the emulation of older computer systems and video game consoles, which is possible through efficient use of the resources made available by the Texas Instruments OMAP 3530 SoC.
 The Pandora developers have already shown working emulators for Dreamcast (Dreamcast emulator was never released), PlayStation, Nintendo 64, Amiga, SNES, Atari Jaguar and Sega Mega Drive software, and the Pandora is thought by its developers to have the potential to emulate most if not all machines older than the Dreamcast.